A back-sheared anvil is the expression for a cumulonimbus anvil that spreads against (upwind) into relatively strong winds (jet stream) aloft.

 The stronger the updraft, the further upwind it can extend (in the same upper-level wind).
 Typically, the leading edge of such an anvil will be sharp and thick.
-This is called a back-sheared anvil, it is often indicative of a very strong updraft and a severe thunderstorm.
+This is called a back-sheared anvil, often indicative of a strong updraft and a severe thunderstorm.

-When the updraft is strong compared to the wind shear and upper-level winds (e.g. strong updraft in moderate wind shear and upper-level winds or very strong updraft in strong wind shear and upper-level winds) the back-sheared anvil extends also some distance upwind.
+When the updraft is strong compared to the wind shear and upper-level winds (e.g., strong updraft in moderate wind shear and upper-level winds or very strong updraft in strong wind shear and upper-level winds), the back-sheared anvil extends some distance upwind.

-The extent depends on how strong the updraft is compared to upper-level winds, the stronger the updraft the larger the forward extent.
-In strong wind shear and upper-level winds, the updraft must be very strong: in such case a thick forward edge of the anvil forms.
+The extent depends on how strong the updraft is compared to upper-level winds; the stronger the updraft, the larger the forward extent.
+In strong wind shear and upper-level winds, the updraft must be very strong: in such cases, a thick forward edge of the anvil forms.

-When wind shear and upper-level winds are very strong, the anvil becomes very elongated.
-There is not enough forward momentum for a strong leading edge to build (i.e. a back-sheared anvil) and the anvil extends only downwind.
+When wind shear and upper-level winds are very strong, the anvil elongates.
+There is not enough forward momentum for a strong leading edge to build (i.e., a back-sheared anvil), and the anvil extends only downwind.

-The shape of the thunderstorm’s anvil depends on the strength of the updraft and strength of the upper level winds.
+The shape of the thunderstorm’s anvil depends on the updraft’s strength and the upper-level winds’ strength.
 Strong upper-level winds are typical for strongly sheared environments.
-An anvil that forms in strong upper-level winds becomes elongated, extended downwind.
+An anvil that forms in strong upper-level winds becomes elongated and extended downwind.

-- In environments with strong to very strong shear, the anvil will have a U- or V-shape, elongated far downwind.
+- The anvil will have a U- or V-shape, elongated far downwind in environments with strong to very strong shear.